chee-zaram/AirBnB_clone/README.md

 This particular project uses a file storage style database, but will be upgraded to use [MySQL](https://mysql.com) in the future.

+## Dependencies

+This application is written in Python, and requires Python 3.8 or later to run correctly.

 ## Getting Started

 Clone this git repository.
 If you are a GNU/Linux user, you could copy and paste the